 See the statutory provisions for Certification to Accompany Drug, Biological Product, and Device Submissions (PDF) for more information.

 FDA regulations at 21 CFR 50.25(c) require that the informed consent document for an ACT must include a specific statement regarding trial registration.

 - Informed Consent Regulation at 21 CFR 50.25(c)

-See the statutory provision requiring FDA to amend the informed consent regulations (PDF).
+See the statutory provision requiring FDA to amend the informed consent regulations (PDF) for more information.

-- Help with entering clinical study data.
-See How to Register Your Study and How to Submit Your Results in the Submit Studies section of this site for detailed guidance on entering data in PRS.
+- Help with entering clinical study data: See How to Register Your Study and How to Submit Your Results for information on entering data in PRS.